Figure skating: Effect of television and the present day

 Compulsory figures formerly accounted for up to 60% of the score in singles figure skating, meaning that skaters who could build up a significant lead in figures could win competitions even if they were mediocre free skaters.
 As television coverage of skating events became more important, the popularity of free skating increased because this part of the competition was televised and shown to the general public, whereas the compulsory figures competition was not.
 The television audience would complain when superior free programs sometimes failed to equate to gold medal victories.
 Beginning in 1968, the ISU progressively reduced the weighting of compulsory figures and introduced the short program in 1973.
 A critical issue was said to have been the continued failure of Janet Lynn to achieve on the world stage despite her outstanding free skate programs.
 For example, she missed out on a podium place at the 1971 World Championships after winning the free skate competition decisively, which produced an uproar and loud booing from the audience during the medal ceremony.

 With these changes, the emphasis in competitive figure skating shifted to increased athleticism.
 Landing triple jumps during the short program and the free skate became more important.
 By the 1980s, some skaters began practising quadruple jumps.
-Jozef Sabovcik of Czechoslovakia landed a quad toe loop at the 1986 European Championships which was recognized at the event but then ruled invalid three weeks later due to a touchdown with his free foot.
+Jozef Sabovčík of Czechoslovakia landed a quad toe loop at the 1986 European Championships which was recognized at the event but then ruled invalid three weeks later due to a touchdown with his free foot.
 At the 1988 World Championships, Kurt Browning of Canada landed the first quad toe loop which has remained ratified.
 Despite expectations, it was several years before quads became an important part of men's skating.
 In 1988, Japan's Midori Ito became the first woman to land a triple Axel, pushing the athletic and technical level for women's programs.
 Worth only 20% by 1989, compulsory figures were eliminated from international competition in 1990.